judexzhu/knowledgebase/network-ethernet1-dell-pc2848.md

 ## Known issues
 * Pressing the "manage" may reset all managed switch settings when switch is returned to unmanaged mode.
 If you had VLANs and spanning-tree configured, this could cause other network switches to fail if they are not expecting your switch to return to default settings.
 * The switch does not support redundant PSUs; they can however be deployed with APC automatic transfer switches to power them from two separate supplies
-* The switch management GUI makes it difficult to tell when settings have been saved
+* The switch management GUI makes it difficult to tell when settings have been saved; you need to logout and back in again to trigger the switch auto-save for configuration changes - there is no GUI command to save settings
 * The CLI/console provides very few useful commands; the command "show tech-support" can be used on the command-line to show the default configuration, and serial numbers
+* In "MANAGED" mode, the switch supports very limited VLAN options; all ports are forced into "GENERAL" mode, and there is no "ACCESS" or "TRUNKED" port modes.
+It should be possible to emulate all port modes, but read the Dell setup guide carefully for more complicated configurations.